North Bromsgrove High School: Comprehensive

 It became comprehensive in 1970, when the grammar school took those at the secondary modern schools of Catshill, Parkside, and Watt Close.
 The school was rebuilt in 2007 at the same time as it was designated as a specialist Media Arts College.

 Curriculum

 It offers education for GCSE and A level courses.
 It accepts students aged 13 to 18 (Years 9-13) from middle schools in the local area and beyond.
 Nick Gibson was appointed Headteacher in 2019.

-Facilities and key information
+Facilities and curriculum

-North Bromsgrove High School was rebuilt in 2007 as a PFI project ensuring a high standard of construction and annual maintenance.
-Its facilities management is currently led by BAM.
+North Bromsgrove High School was rebuilt in 2007 as a private finance initiative.
 It has five acres of playing fields, a sports hall, gym, dance studio, an Apple Mac suite, drama studio, equipment to deliver music technology, a radio station, and science laboratories.
-The creative suite has two food rooms, two design and technology rooms for the delivery of engineering and product design, a textiles room and three art and photography rooms.
-The area houses a specialist kiln and light room to support the curriculum with two technicians across the faculty.
+The creative suite has two food rooms, two design and technology rooms for the delivery of engineering and product design, a textiles room, three art and photography rooms, a kiln and a light room.

-The school has five computer suites to deliver Business Studies, Computing, Film Studies, Health and Criminology.
-They are supported by an in-house IT technical support team.
-The school has a modern foreign languages department that offer French and Spanish.

-It has a house system made up of four houses voted for by students: Churchill, Attenborough, Rowling and Earhart.

-The school also has a specialist mainstream autism base for 10 children that are allocated by the Local Authority from across Worcestershire and a large sixth-form accommodation which offers both traditional A Levels and Level 3 qualifications.
+The school has a specialist mainstream autism base for ten children and a sixth form teaching both A-levels and Level 3 qualifications.

-North Bromsgrove has an established range of extra-curricular activities including the Duke of Edinburgh Award.
-It produced a film for the local community over Christmas 2020 celebrating local heroes..

-The new school was opened officially by an ex-pupil, the actor Mark Williams.
-He established an award in the name of former teacher Alan Holden and this is presented annually to the student who has shown the most dedication and commitment to the performing arts.